s-gregorini003/personal-website/content/page/about.md

 draft: false
 ---

-## Currently

-I am a student at Leeds Beckett University, expecting to obtain a degree of MSc in Audio Engineering in July 2020.
-I've already submitted all the assignment apart from the final project, and my average is 74,9/100.
+My name is **Silvio Gregorini**, I am an engineer and aspiring researcher interested in how machine learning can be applied to deploy innovative digital music tools.
+I graduated from Leeds Beckett University with an MSc in Audio Engineering and received the "Solid State Logic Award for Highest Achieving Postgraduate Student".
+I passed with Distinction with a thesis titled *Small-Footprint Keyword Spotting System for Low Power Applications Using Convolutional Neural Networks*.

 ## Future Aims

-I am looking for a PhD program starting in autumn 2020 in deep learning for augmented/virtual reality, machine audition, robotics or 3D printing applications.
-But I'm also considering to undertake internships, either before or whilst researching.
+I am currently looking for a PhD program starting in 2021 in machine learning for digital musical instruments, augmented/virtual reality, machine audition or 3D printing applications.
+I am also considering to undertake internships, either before or whilst researching.
-If you would like to arrange a meeting, [please contact me](mailto:silvio.gregorini@gmail.com).
+If you would like to arrange a meeting, please [contact me](mailto:silvio.gregorini@outlook.com).

 > #### In short, I try to:
 > 1. Do my part in building the best sci-fi future possible.